Emancipation Day: 1 August or the first Monday in August

-The Slavery Abolition Act 1833, which abolished slavery throughout the British Empire (with the exceptions "of the Territories in the Possession of the East India Company", the "Island of Ceylon" and "the Island of Saint Helena"; the exceptions were eliminated in 1843), came into force the following year, on 1 August 1834.
+The Slavery Abolition Act 1833 abolished slavery throughout most of the British Empire.
+Exceptions to the act included the territories administered by the East India Company, the islands of Ceylon and Saint Helena.
+The act came into force for these exceptions in 1843.

 The legislation only freed slaves below the age of six.
 Enslaved people older than six years of age were re-designated as "apprentices" and required to work 40 hours per week without pay, as part of compensation payment to their former owners.
 Full emancipation was finally achieved at midnight on 31 July 1838.